stayml/proxy-exposed/README.md

     https://proxy.exposed/?ip=your.real.ip.address

-Your request will be searched for any exposure of your true IP address and any match against a list of proxy-specific headers.
+Your request will be searched for any exposure of your true IP address and its headers compared for any match against a list of proxy-specific headers.

 The results of the check and a classification of the requesting proxy will be returned.